-Bloom's Theory of Mastery Learning
+Bloom's theory of Mastery Learning

 Benjamin Bloom stated that, the basic task in education is to find strategies which will take individual differences into consideration but which will do so in such a way as to promote the fullest development of the individual.
-The two main ideas of mastery learning are time and quality instruction which enables learning for all kinds of learners.
+The two ar main ideas of mastery learning are time and quality instruction which enables learning for all kinds of learners.
 Benjamin Bloom coined the term "Learning for Mastery" and then later "Mastery Learning" in 1968 and 1971 to describe an educational method in which each student stays with a certain unit of learning material in a process of assessing and correcting until the objectives of that unit are mastered before moving on to the next unit.

-This theory is related to this work in that, learners have to be scaffolded by the teacher above their natural aptitudes and attitudes in order for them to gain mastery in the learning and therefore be able to exhibit higher order skills such as creativity, critical thinking and problem solving and thus high levels of knowledge application.
+This theory is related to this work in that, learners have to be scaffolded by the teacher above their natural aptitudes and attitudes in order for them to gain mastery in the learning and therefore be able to show high levels of knowledge application.